AdaGold/viewing-party/README.md

 2. Create a function named  `get_rec_from_favorites`.
 This function should...

-- takes one parameter: `user_data`
+- take one parameter: `user_data`
   - `user_data` will have a field `"favorites"`.
 The value of `"favorites"` is a list of movie dictionaries
     - This represents the user's favorite movies
-- Then, determine a list of recommended movies.
+- Determine a list of recommended movies.
 A movie should be added to this list if and only if:
   - The movie is in the user's `"favorites"`
   - None of the user's friends have watched it
 - Return the list of recommended movies